-NOTE: Press PGM to skip over any octet that does not need modifications.
+NOTE: Tap the encoder knob to skip over any octet that does not need modification.

 - 14. Repeat steps 13 and 14 until the entire Netmask is entered. - 15.
 Tap the encoder knob.

 The Gateway IP Address menu item appears.

 NOTE: Once you have entered the Netmask, you may need to enter the Gateway IP Address.
 A Gateway is a node (for example, a computer) on a network that serves as an entrance to another network.